About the directors

 The Origins

 ArchaeoSpain was created in 2001 by a group of archaeologists and educators committed to furthering cultural exchange and experience in archaeology.
-Its goal has always been to provide opportunities for people from all over the world to engage in scientific research at important archaeological projects in Spain and Italy.
+Its goal has always been to provide opportunities for people from all over the world to engage in scientific research at important archaeological projects.

-Not only do our students learn about archaeology, history, culture, and language, but they become active members of a research team that is contributing to historical knowledge with each archaeological season.
+Not only do our students learn about archaeology, history, culture, and foreign languages, but they become active members of a research team that is contributing to historical knowledge with each archaeological season.

 Our digs have been featured in The New York Times, Archaeology magazine, The Guardian, Current World Archaeology Magazine, Madrider Mitteilungen, El Pais, and local papers throughout the United States, Canada, Ireland, Spain, the United Kingdom, and Australia.